-- 8 Tap the Clock icon to see the amount of time the app has been running to use the power it has consumed.
-You see this both for on screen or background activity. - 9 View information about the time that your iPhone has been in use or has been in standby since the last charge.
+- 5 Swipe up the screen to see the BATTERY USAGE section.
+This provides information about the percentage of power that apps have used over the last 2 hours, which can come in handy when you want to make your battery last longer (see the next task for details). - 6 Tap the Clock icon to see the amount of time the app has been running to use the percentage of power it has consumed.
+You see this both for on-screen or background activity. - 7 Swipe all the way up the screen to see information about the time since the last full charge that your iPhone has been in use or has been in standby.